-So even though Sona was released 12 years ago, her kit is still relevant today.
+So even though Sona was released over 13 years ago, her kit is still relevant today.
 If played correctly, Sona can be an incredibly powerful support pick for climbing in League of Legends.

 4. Sona is an Easy to Play Support Champion

 I mentioned in my intro that Sona is a great beginner-friendly pick in the game.
 That’s because she is simple to understand and easy to play.